2024 College Swimming Carnival

 - Limited canteen facilities will be available – boys are encouraged to bring their own food & drink for the day.

 - It is imperative that students do not bring large sums of money or valuable equipment such as airpods etc. In these situations, it is impossible for the College to take responsibility for items that may go missing.

 - As the carnival is held indoors, it will be held even in the event of obvious inclement weather.

 - Boys who live locally or who are being picked up by their parents can leave to go home directly from the pool at the conclusion of the carnival, which should be at 2.15 pm.
 No boy will be permitted to leave the pool precinct prior to the conclusion of the carnival, as rolls need to be marked and the usual important formalities carried out.
 I particularly ask that we have parental co-operation in this matter.

-- Parents, carers and relatives are more than welcome to attend on the day however it is recommended you bring your own chair as seating is minimal.
+- Parents, carers and relatives are more than welcome to attend on the day however it is recommended you bring your own chair as seating is at a premium.

 - The College Prefects and Leaders will be required at the pool early in the day to assist with carnival set up and again at the end of the day to assist with packing up of the carnival.

 The co-operation of boys and their families with these guidelines will ensure that it is an enjoyable day for all in attendance.